pointdown/protocol/displaz.md

 intensity, possibly others) as a base requirement to be supported by readers.

-# POINT SELECTION - All the points are contained in the leaf node tiles at
+# Point Selection

-level N. Each tile at level N-1 contains 1/4 of the points contained in the level N nodes.
+All the points are contained in the leaf node tiles at level N. Each tile at level N-1 contains 1/4 of the points contained in the level N nodes.
 The “decimation” process currently used just naively takes every 4th point, but I would cal this an implementation detail: the tiling